yasminfirdhouse7-spec/Smart-AI-powered-health-monitoring-system-/README.md

 Through this project, I gained practical experience in C++ programming, file handling, user-centered design, healthcare-focused problem solving, and AI-inspired system development.

 I believe technology should be used to create meaningful solutions that positively impact people's lives, and this project represents an important step in my learning journey.
+I built this project to change the society in some way I could achieve.

 ---